HebiRobotics/hebi_cpp_api_ros_examples/nodes/README.md

 Note: if all families are the same, this parameter can be a length one vector.

-Note: the `arm_node_action` currently requires additional parameters to be set for the location of the gains, HRDF file, and home position of the system.
-These will be added to the launch file example in an upcoming commit.
+You may also need to modify the parameters for the location of the gains file, HRDF file, and home position of the system.

+Default values for all parameters are given in the launch files.

 ## To run: